 Elevation: 10,516 ft

-Also, Phi Kappa’s accessibility from the main trail makes it a good off-trail peak choice if you just want to take in some views of surrounding Pioneer Mountain peaks, without continuing on to Summit Creek Peak.
-Phi Kappa Mountain summit is, approximately, a 1-hour detour from the trail and back.
+Phi Kappa Mountain has 296 feet of prominence, just 4 feet shy of being a ranked summit.
+Phi Kappa Mountain is located above the southeast fork of Summit Creek, near Trail Creek Summit.
+This mountain is often climbed with an ascent of Summit Creek Peak which is to the northwest.
+Phi Kappa Mountain’s accessibility from the main trail makes it a good off-trail peak choice if you just want to take in some views of surrounding Pioneer Mountain peaks without continuing on to Summit Creek Peak.
+Phi Kappa Mountain summit is about a 1-hour detour from the trail and back.
+USGS Phi Kappa Mountain

 Southeast Ridge, Class 2